 Changes in the OT supply reflect the number of registrants entering their profession (inflows) and the number leaving (outflows).
-Analyzing inflows and outflows provides better information about how the OT supply is changing over time.
+Analyzing inflows and outflows provides better information about how the OT supply changes over time.

 The term inflow refers to the number of registrants entering the profession.
-Inflow occurs when an OT registers to practise in a province or territory in which the OT did not register the previous year.
-Inflow is calculated by dividing the number of new registrants - OTs who were not registered to practise occupational therapy in the same province or territory the year before - by the total number of registrants in the same year.
+Inflow occurs when an OT registers to practise in a province in which the OT did not register the previous year; inflow also occurs when an OT practises in a territory in which the OT did not practise during the previous year.
 Inflow can include new graduates, OTs who migrate in from other Canadian provinces or territories or foreign countries and those who return to the workforce after extended leave (such as for family responsibilities or further education).

 The term outflow refers to the number of registrants leaving a specific province or territory.
-Outflow occurs when an OT fails to renew their registration in a province or territory the following year.
-Outflow is calculated by dividing the number of registrants who did not renew their licence to practise occupational therapy in the same province or territory by the total number of registrants in the same year.
-Outflow is influenced by a number of factors, and these factors will change over time.
+Outflow occurs when an OT fails to renew their annual registration in a province the following year; outflow also occurs when an OT does not continue to practise in a territory the following year.
+Outflow is influenced by a number of factors, and these factors can change over time.
 For those OTs who are late in their careers, not renewing their registration may be a signal that they have retired.
-For OTs who are in the early stages of their careers, reasons for not renewing registration could include choosing an employment opportunity in another province, territory or country, leaving the profession, taking parental leave and fulfilling family responsibilities, or returning to school for additional education.
+For OTs who are in the early stages of their careers, reasons for not renewing registration could include, but are not limited to, choosing an employment opportunity in another province, territory or country, leaving the profession, taking paternal leave or returning to school for additional education.